Pranava-M/Pranava-M/README.md

 ---

 <p align="center">
-  ⭐ If you like my work, consider starring my repositories!
+  ⭐ Star repositories if you like my work
 </p>